Preparing to Go Abroad

 For DIRECT and PRO programs, there is no minimum GPA.

 Is there a group flight?

-LeadAbroad offers a group flight itinerary for all programs.
+LeadAbroad offers a group flight itinerary for most programs.
 Students can book that flight through us or choose to book their own itinerary.
 Different programs will have different procedures on airport greeting and transportation to the accommodations, so it is important to check the specific policy for your child’s program.

 Can I use frequent flyer miles to book the group flight?

 No. We are unable to use frequent flyer miles on the group flight.
 You can book the same itinerary on your own if you wish to use reward miles.